OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/vol.md

 # vol

-Displays Options Strike Volume can add EXP date for bigger breakdown
+This command allows the user to retrieve Display Options Strike Volume for a specified ticker, such as AMD.
+This data can be broken down further by adding an expiration date for a more detailed breakdown.

 ### Usage